+The owner chooses a tenant for occupancy from the qualified applicants referred by SHA based on their written tenant selection policy.
 The SHA must approve the owner's tenant selection procedures.
 When a family is approved by the owner, they will execute a lease with the owner.

-The owner must notify the SHA in writing (mail, fax, or e-mail) within 5 business days of learning about any vacancy or expected vacancy.
+The owner must notify the SHA by writing (mail, fax, or e-mail) within 5 business days of learning about any vacancy or expected vacancy.
 The SHA will make every reasonable effort to promptly refer families to the owner after receiving a vacancy notice from the owner.

-15.11 Unit Moves/Transfers
+15.12 Unit Moves/Transfers

-Overcrowded, Under-Occupied, and Accessible Units
+15.12.1 Overcrowded, Under-Occupied, and Accessible Units